uw-datasci/nexus/README.md

 - Analyzes commit messages since the last release
 - Determines the version bump (major, minor, or patch)
+- Creates and pushes a version tag (e.g., `v1.2.3`)
-- Generates a changelog
+- Generates release notes from commits
 - Creates a GitHub release
-- Tags the commit
+- Updates the major version tag (e.g., `v1`) to point to the latest release

 #### Manual Mode (Workflow Dispatch)